Fire in the Blood

 "All right, gentlemen, just to recap," he said tiredly, "it's been about forty-five minutes since we saw a police car, and that was all the way back at the bank, so I think we pulled off the impossible and actually managed to evade the cops this time around."

-"Really interesting, Michael," Trevor said, still looking out the window.
+"Really interesting, M," Trevor said, still looking out the window.
 "Is there a point to this?"

 "Yes, and my point is that a hostage is a little superfluous at this point, don't you think?"